 This slow-cooked short rib ragu is hearty and comforting.
+The short ribs are simmered in the oven until they are fall-apart-tender.

 For the Ragu